pslucas0212/RHEL-EUS/README.md

 ## Introduction

 Red Hat Enterprise Linux subscriptions include an industry leading 10 year support lifecycle.
 Red Hat provides additional support options so that you can choose the option that best fits your business requirements.
-For example, at the end of the 10 year lifecyle you can extend the life of your Red Hat Enterprise Linux instance for an additional two years with an Extended Lifecycle Support (ELS) add-on subscription.
+For example, at the end of the 10 year lifecyle you can extend the life of your Red Hat Enterprise Linux instance for an additional four years with an Extended Lifecycle Support (ELS) add-on subscription when ELS becomes availabe for RHEL 7 (see appendix below).

 During the full support lifecycle a new minor release of RHEL occurs aproximately every six months.
 If you do not have a Premium support subscription or the Extended Update Support (EUS) add-on subscription, you will need to update your RHEL instance with each minor release to receive efficient support from Red Hat.